 3. Motor-Based Disorders (e.g., Childhood Apraxia of Speech) – Difficulties planning and coordinating the movements required for speech.
 Children may produce inconsistent sounds, struggle with longer words, or have difficulty with rhythm and stress in speech.

-A licensed Speech-Language Pathologist (SLP) can evaluate your child to determine the type of speech delay and develop a tailored therapy plan, focusing on motor planning, sound accuracy, and overall communication effectiveness.
+Our licensed Speech-Language Pathologist (SLP) can evaluate your child to determine the type of speech delay and develop a tailored therapy plan, focusing on motor planning, sound accuracy, and overall communication effectiveness.

 Reading and literacy delays occur when a child is behind age expectations in reading and writing skills, affecting areas such as: